 She is a strong supporter of high schoolers becoming involved in student generated projects, where they write, direct and produce their own plays.

 Clint Bierman ’93 is a musician, producer and teacher.
 As a musician, he plays guitar, banjo, mandolin, bass and piano, and he sings.
 Before making music his career, Clint went to Middlebury College, graduating with a Bachelors in Psychology and a minor in film.
 His fondest memories of Canterbury were the plays and musicals.
 He was in Annie Get your Gun in Kindergarten, The Wizard of Oz in sixth grade, and The Good Doctor during his junior year.
 He also remembers playing “Under the Bridge” with a full band and a full choir his senior year.
 After working at an IT job in Colorado and, as he says, “gigging 110 dates a year,” Clint left his job and began playing full time.
-Currently, he plays in 10 bands with about 10-15 shows a month.
-He does recording sessions, gives lessons, produces records, runs a school of rock program for kids called Rock-It Science, and writes commercials.
-Last year, ESPN used two of his compositions for their Pro Lacrosse commercials.
-Clint loves the flexibility of his job, but his advice is that if you have a passion, you have to find a way to make it work.
-He doesn’t wait for inspiration to hit—he just writes every single day.

 There is nothing easy about being an artist.
 You have to treat your art like a job.

-Amy Chenoweth '01 is pursuing her dream as a songwriter in Nashville, Tennessee.
+Amy Chenoweth '01 is pursuing her dream as a songwriter in Nashville, Tenn.
 In 2013, she landed her first Nashville country cut with an upcoming country artist, became a member of the Irish International Songwriting Guild, had a song placed on iTunes, and a song placed on hold with George Strait.
 Amy co-writes with both “green” and Grammy award-winning songwriters.
 With Nick Nichols, Amy co-wrote "There's Always Michigan," about a young girl leaving her hometown in search of a dream.
-The songwriters were invited by a newscaster to perform the song live in Traverse City, Michigan.
+The songwriters were invited by a newscaster to perform the song live in Traverse City, Mich.

 The craziest and most rewarding thing is to hear someone singing along to a song you wrote, and even spending money to buy it.